Kevinlc33/FAD_capstone/README.md

 Facial Activity Detection was designed for academic use only, and is expected to receive no updates or further usage.
 ***************************************************************************************************************************************************************************************************************************************

-This branch FAD_No_GUI is a secondary branch, please see the main branch for the full readme.
+This branch FAD_NO_GUI is a secondary branch, please see the main branch for the full readme.

 ***************************************************************************************************************************************************************************************************************************************